Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/ExportVectorTiles/readme.md

 ## Additional information

 Vector tiles have high drawing performance and smaller file size compared to regular tiled layers, due to consisting solely of points, lines, and polygons.
-However, in ArcGIS Runtime SDK they cannot be displayed in scenes.
+However, in ArcGIS Maps SDK for .NET they cannot be displayed in scenes.
 Visit [ArcGIS for Developers](https://developers.arcgis.com/ios/layers/#layer-types) to learn more about the characteristics of ArcGIS vector tiled layers.

 ## Tags